reach-sh/reach-lang/docs/src/rsh/step/index.md

 `{!rsh} PAY_EXPR` is a public expression that evaluates to a pay amount.
 `{!rsh} PAY_REQUIRE_EXPR` is an optional nullary function that can be used to make `{!rsh} require` claims about the `PAY_EXPR`.
+`{!rsh} WHEN_EXPR` is a public expression evaluating to a boolean and determines if the consensus transfer takes place, `{!rsh} CHECK_BLOCK` is a block that may contain `{!rsh} check`s about the published values.
+These checks are applied as assumptions and requirements.
-`{!rsh} WHEN_EXPR` is a public expression evaluating to a boolean and determines if the consensus transfer takes place, `{!rsh} DELAY_EXPR` is a public expression that depends on only consensus state and evaluates to a time argument, `{!rsh} TIMEOUT_BLOCK` is a timeout block, which will be executed after the `{!rsh} DELAY_EXPR` time argument passes without `{!rsh} PART` executing this consensus transfer.
+`{!rsh} DELAY_EXPR` is a public expression that depends on only consensus state and evaluates to a time argument, `{!rsh} TIMEOUT_BLOCK` is a timeout block, which will be executed after the `{!rsh} DELAY_EXPR` time argument passes without `{!rsh} PART` executing this consensus transfer.